Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 How to apply

-Please speak with the onsite Career and Employment Counsellor regarding your eligibility for the tuition voucher and review the program guidelines.
+You can also speak with a Career and Employment Counsellor regarding your eligibility for the tuition voucher and review the program guidelines.

 For eligibility questions or to make an appointment: